The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/5-fetch-APIs.md

   })
 ```

-Step 3 is a guard clause for step 4, so let's start with step 4 and then return to step 3:
+Step 3 is a "guard clause" for step 4: we don't want to start reading the body if there was an error.
+Let's look at step 4 and then return to step 3:

+#### Reading the ReadableStream from `response.body`

 ![Data is downloaded and processed in chunks, rather than all at once](../.gitbook/assets/readable-stream.png)